Estimote/Android-Estimote-UWB-SDK/README.md

 **UWB two-way ranging**

-Once you discover UWB beacons using Bluetooth you can use `uwbManager.uwbDevices.collect` lambda to perform a `uwbManager.connect()` method with a `BluetoothDevice` as an argument to establish Bluetooth connection with each beacon to obtain the necessary UWB session parameters and turn on UWB radio on the beacon.
+Once you discover UWB beacons using Bluetooth you can use `uwbManager.uwbDevices.collect` lambda.
+You can perform there a `uwbManager.connect()` method with a `BluetoothDevice` as an argument to establish Bluetooth connection with each beacon.
+It will obtain the necessary UWB session parameters and turn on UWB radio on the beacon.
 You can also use `uwbManager.connectSuspend()` with coroutine.

 ```kotlin
 lifecycleScope.launch {